Sadaf-A/ExpressBook/README.md

-Hotel booking API using Node.js, Express.js and MongoDB
+An API to book hotel rooms made using Node.js, Express.js and MongoDB

 Functionalities: